 Stomach troubles can be debilitating, annoying, interfere with our quality of life and even lead to chronic disease.
 A solid 95% of clients that come to me have some kind of digestion issue; while waiting to receive lab work back I always like to give my clients ways they can improve their health status right away.
-When it comes to gut issues I have 5 methods that work incredibly well, and quickly; the best part is that 4 of them are free.
+When it comes to gut issues I have 6 methods that work incredibly well, and quickly; the best part is that 4 of them are free and you probably already have the ingredients for number 6 in your spice cabinet.
 This includes:

 - Chewing each bite of food 30 times

 - Ditch dairy or swap for plant-based alternatives

 - Correcting nutritional deficiencies using a NutrEval lab test

 - Drink CCF Tea

 Chewing each bit at least 30 times.
 On average, we chew 3-5 times before swallowing a bite of food, even though chewing (mastication) is the very first step in digestion.
 Performing this step well can improve the rest of the steps to move along more optimally.
 It’s like baking sourdough bread; if you don’t have a strong starter, the rest of the steps will be impacted, and in most cases, no chance of producing a gorgeous loaf.

 To start improving your digestion at your next meal start to chew each bite at least 30 times, if you have severe stomach issues, a chronic disease or a curious spirit, chew each bite of food 100-200 times.
 Chewing well may take some practice to remember, so leave yourself a note on your lunch, put a sign up somewhere in the kitchen, or set a reminder on your phone for each meal time.
 Be sure to take reasonable bites, if you are filling your mouth to capacity you’ll have to do far more than 30 chews.

 Chewing well is one of the most impactful and simple ways to improve your digestion quickly.
 If you want to take your dining experience to the next level consider mindful eating.